Skip to main content

 Suspensions are brutal.
 Your products vanish from Shopping, your campaigns stall, and getting reinstated can take days or weeks of back-and-forth while you lose sales the whole time.
 Everyone talks about how to recover from one.
 Almost nobody talks about how to build a store that never triggers one in the first place.

 That is what this guide is.
-Not how to fix a suspension - we have separate playbooks for that.
+Not how to fix a suspension.
+We have separate playbooks for that.
 This is how to stay compliant so you never need them.

-Why compliance is a prevention game
+Why is Merchant Center compliance a prevention game?

 Google is trying to protect shoppers.
-Merchant Center compliance is really one question asked many ways: can a shopper trust that this store is what it says it is, sells what it lists, and will deliver it at the price shown?
+Merchant Center compliance is really one question asked many ways.
+Can a shopper trust that this store is what it says it is, sells what it lists, and will deliver it at the price shown?

 Every rule is a version of that question.
-Accurate prices - because a bait price erodes trust.
-Clear returns - because a hidden returns policy hurts buyers.
-Verified identity - because anonymous stores are where scams hide.
+Accurate prices, because a bait price erodes trust.
+Clear returns, because a hidden returns policy hurts buyers.
+Verified identity, because anonymous stores are where scams hide.
 When you see the rules as trust signals rather than bureaucratic hoops, compliance stops being a checklist you resent and becomes a standard you build to.

 And here is the leverage: almost every suspension traces back to a signal you controlled and could have gotten right before launch.
 Prevention is cheap.
 Recovery is expensive.
 Build to the rules from day one.

 Four surfaces carry most of the compliance risk.
+All four sit inside Google's published Shopping ads policies.

 Honest representation.
 Your listings must accurately reflect what you sell.
 No misleading claims, no bait-and-switch, no products that behave differently at checkout than the listing promised.
 The listing is a promise, and Google holds you to it.